-We asked a range of authors, artists, and poets to suggest the books that bring them solace or understanding in this age of political rancor.
-Two dozen or so responded.
-Here are the thoughts of Kwame Alexander, whose novel-in-verse The Crossover won the 2015 Newbery Medal, the highest honor in young people's literature.
+We asked a range of authors and creative types to name books that bring solace or understanding in this age of rancor.
+More than two dozen responded.
+Here are the thoughts of Kwame Alexander, whose novel-in-verse The Crossover won the 2015 Newbery Medal, the highest honor in young people’s literature.

 Latest book: Solo (with Mary Rand Hess; out August 1)

 Also known for: The Crossover